underscore-finance/underscore-docs/README.md

 ## Who Uses Underscore

 Underscore isn't a consumer app — it's the infrastructure that powers the next generation of financial applications.
-Think of it like AWS for DeFi.
+Think of it like AWS for DeFi — but fully non-custodial.

 ### Applications Building on Underscore